 - Collision detection – detection of simultaneous signals on the network.

-- Transceivers can be deployed to provide a jabber function to interrupt transmission of long data stream outputs.
+- Transceivers can be deployed to provide a jabber function to interrupt the transmission of long data stream outputs.

-Look no further for all types of transceivers including fiber optic transceivers, wireless transceivers, Ethernet transceivers, and RF transceivers.
+Look no further for all types of transceivers including fibre optic transceivers, wireless transceivers, Ethernet transceivers, and RF transceivers.
 All these transceivers have different characteristics and support full-duplex communication, but the principle behind their work remains the same.
-Different types of transceivers will have varying numbers of ports used in transceiver networking connections.
+Different types of transceivers will have varying numbers of ports used in the transceiver networking connections.

 RF Transceivers: these devices are used to transmit video or voice data over a wireless medium.
 Commonly used for satellite communication, radio transmission, and ITE/WiMax/WLAN networks.
 The radio transceiver works by silencing the receiver when it is transmitting.
 There is an electronic switch that facilitates the connection of both the receiver and transmitter on the same antenna.
 The switch protects the receiver from damage that may be caused by the transmitter output.